In This Article

 Make It Simple

 Not all of us see the world with a silver lining, but a gratitude list will help you become more of a glass-half-full person, we promise.
-Do a quick Google search or look up the hashtag on Instagram for examples of what other people are writing on their gratitude lists, to kick-start your own.
+Do a quick Google search or look up the hashtag on Instagram for examples of what other people are writing on their gratitude lists to kick-start your own.
 Just keep it simple.
-Below are a few things to get you going:
+Here are a few suggestions to get you going:

-Despite relying on technology for much of your work and personal life, your daily gratuity should be in the old-school style.
+Despite relying on technology for much of your work and personal life, keep things old school with your daily gratitude journal.
 This means grabbing a pen or pencil and writing things down by hand, on paper.
 There's something about the kinetic process of noting it in scripture that makes you approach your list with thoughtfulness and awareness.
-When you feel each and every word being written down on paper, there is a real cellular experience that takes place, and it connects you to that sentiment.
+When you feel each and every word being written down on paper, it connects you to that sentiment.
 Try it and see.

 By now you're likely familiar with the benefits of implementing a morning or nighttime routine.
 Not only does it enhance your productivity, but it also encourages a healthier lifestyle.
-(Set the stage for success with a five-minute morning routine.)
-So if you want to stick to your daily gratuity and start or end your day with a humble and happy mood, then make a plan to write yours every day at the same time, either before bed or when you rise.
+(Set the stage for success with just a five-minute morning routine.)
+Try adding writing in your gratitude journal to either your morning or night routine.
 If your schedule is crazy, then set an alarm in your calendar so you don't forget.
 After a while, it will become habitual, and you'll look forward to it every day.